Azure-Samples/storage-dotnet-resource-provider-getting-started/README.md

 	    //Specify a resource group name of your choice.
 Specifying a new value will create a new resource group. const string rgName = "TestResourceGroup";

-8. In the sample source code, locate the following variables, and provide the values that you generated when you created the service principle:
+8. In the sample source code, locate the following variables, and provide the values that you generated when you created the Azure service principal in step 5 above:

         const string applicationId = "<applicationId>";
         const string password = "<password>";